Meghan Forhan

 Principal

-Meghan Forhan (she, her, hers) is a Principal at Pender Litigation.
+Meghan Forhan (she, her, hers) is a Principal at Pender Litigation and an accomplished trial lawyer with over a decade of litigation experience.
 Before joining the firm, she served as an Equity Partner at another boutique criminal defence firm in Vancouver, BC.
-With over a decade of litigation experience, Meghan has earned a strong reputation for her skillful advocacy.
+Over the years, Meghan has earned a strong reputation with both the courts and her colleagues for her skillful advocacy and tenacious representation of her clients.

 With experience as an ad hoc prosecutor, Meghan possesses a keen ability to identify weaknesses in the prosecution’s case.
 She is also a skilled negotiator, adept at securing optimal plea deals when advantageous.
 Meghan listens to her clients’ needs and works with them to ensure they get the best result possible.

-Meghan was called to the bar in British Columbia in 2015 after receiving her Juris Doctor from the University of Victoria in 2014.
+After receiving her Juris Doctor from the University of Victoria in 2014, Meghan was called to the bar in British Columbia in 2015.
 In 2022, she was admitted to the Yukon bar as well.
-She has successfully argued cases at all levels of court in British Columbia, including the Court of Appeal, Supreme Court, and Provincial Court, and has experience in conducting jury trials.
+She has successfully argued cases at all levels of court in British Columbia, including the Court of Appeal, Supreme Court, and Provincial Court, and has experience conducting jury trials.

 Recognized for her expertise in criminal law, Meghan is frequently invited to share her knowledge with her colleagues.
 She has contributed to the Canadian Bar Association (CBA), writing on the constitutionality of mandatory minimum sentences and presenting on legislative amendments to impaired driving laws.
-Additionally, she has presented for the Trial Lawyers Association of BC [TLABC] on pre-charge negotiation tactics and the implementation of Restorative Justice in sexual assault cases.
-Meghan is also a contributing author to the 5th edition of CLEBC’s "Introducing Evidence at Trial" textbook.
+Additionally, she has presented for the Trial Lawyers Association of BC (TLABC) on pre-charge negotiation tactics with police and Crown Counsel, the implementation of Restorative Justice in sexual assault cases and how to effectively conduct sexual assault sentencing hearings.
+Meghan is also a contributing author in the 5th edition of CLEBC’s "Introducing Evidence at Trial" textbook.

 Education